radview/webload-documentation/docs/recorder/appendix_a.md

 3. For example, in the preceding figure, the comment area explains that the Uploaded File field is used to define the name and location for the file to be saved on the specified FTP host.

-4. Enter the appropriate field value into the Value column next to the field name, as described [Table 42](#_bookmark226).
+4. Enter the appropriate field value into the Value column next to the field name, as described the [Table](#ftp_upload).

    > **Note:** If the script will be running for multiple clients or over multiple rounds, use global variables to specify a unique file name for each client and/or round, to avoid file access conflicts and to make it easier to work with and analyze the files after the test is completed.
 For example:
    >